 Directions: The cave is located at 230 Allenby Road and is accessible via stairs or a sloped concrete walkway from this road.
 There is a short flight of stairs for the final section.
 Enter “Elijah’s cave” in Waze and click on "״.מערת אליהו הנביא

 Admission: The site is administered by the Israel Ministry of Religious Affairs.
 There is a parking area across the road.
-It is open Sunday to Thursday from 8 a.m. to 5 p.m. and Friday 8 a.m. to 1 p.m.
+The site is open Sunday to Thursday from 8 a.m. to 5 p.m. and Friday 8 a.m. to 1 p.m.
 It is closed on Shabbat.
 There is no admission charge.
-There is an area in the site with shaded picnic tables.
+There is an area in the site with a number of shaded picnic tables.
+A level above this are restrooms.

 Public transport: Enter into Moovit “״מערת אליהו הנביא and click on ״ מערת אליהו הנביא Derech Allenby, Haifa.”

-Inside the synagogue which has male and female sections
+Inside the synagogue which has male and female sections.
+The wooden divide has a poem summarizing the life of Elijah

 The entrance to the grotto